Table of contents

 Temptations may arise to (consciously or not) take advantage of so-called dark patterns.
 These are ways to achieve business goals in a way that is inconsistent with user intent.

-An example of such a dark pattern might be to obstruct actions that the user wants to perform that are not desired by stakeholders.
+An example of such a dark pattern might be obstructing actions the user wants to perform that stakeholders do not desire.
 An example?
 Unsubscribing from a newsletter list.
 This can take the form of having to go through multiple steps, negative messages (e.g., „I don’t want to learn anything, I’m unsubscribing from the newsletter”), or using button descriptions that are difficult to understand (e.g., when asked „Are you sure you want to cancel your subscription?” we see buttons: „Cancel” and „Unsubscribe”).

 What is the problem if the business is making money?
 Well, such actions can actually benefit in the short run.
 If we use tricks during the ordering process that make the customer agree to buy additional options at the end of the process, he will certainly be left with unpleasant emotions at the end.
 He will remember it and will rather look for other platforms next time.